opf/openproject/docs/release-notes/14-1-0/README.md

 ### Custom fields of the type Link (URL)

 Users can now create custom field of the type Link (URL).
+Remember to activiate it for your project(s) and specific work package type for it to be displayed.
+The custom field type Link shows an error message if you type in an invalid URL.

 ![Create a custom field of the type Link](openproject-14-1-custom-field-link.png)